osrf/gazebo_design/transmission/transmission.md

     - For exmaple, if the motor is a direct drive motor, one way to simulation this is to simply call Joint::SetForce() to simulate torque application.
     - If the motor has a gearbox, we might have to destroy the existing joint and replace it with two joints plus an intermediate link (motor core).
 Then add a gearbox constraint between the two joints.

+The Actuator class takes motor commands from custom controller, and outputs motor control, which is one or more motor command torques.
+For direct drive transmission, the motor torque can be applied directly to a joint toruqe.
+For more complicated transmission, where there is multi-joint coupling, the command torque needs to map to several joint torques.
+The mapping is to be defined in a Transmission object either by means of building real physics models (four bar linkage, gearbox, etc.), or by some fictitious logic that lives in the Transmission class that determines where and how the command torque should be split up to targeted joint torques.

+So to sumarize, an Actuator object can do one of the two things (or both):

+1. (Optional) Create a physics coupling mechanism (four bar linkage, gearbox, friction?), then
+1. (Required) Specify a motor torque to joint torque mapping.

 ### Performance Considerations
 This addition will not change performance of simulations that do not utililize the new proposed method of simulation.